Farssi-net/templates-twenty-one/README.md

 # Navigate to your WHMCS templates directory
 cd ~/whmcs/templates/

-# Clone the Six template theme repo into your new template directory
+# Clone the Twenty-One template theme repo into your new template directory
-git clone git@github.com:WHMCS/templates-six.git my-template-name
+git clone git@github.com:WHMCS/templates-twenty-one.git my-template-name

 # Change directory to the template directory
 cd my-template-name